LilHuss26/PowerBI_Dashboard_SQL_Analysis/README.md

   * Visualizes the amount of supplied products for each supplier within a country

 + **Times ordered & Price Change Ratio** (Line Chart)
-  * Demonstrates the relationship between product price changes and order frequency
+  * Demonstrates the relation between the price change ratio for a product and the times it is ordered